Graduating seniors pursuing service careers

 Please visit the Class of 1964 website to learn more about the John F. Kennedy Memorial Award and to hear from past recipients.

-Two letters of recommendation are required.
-One should be from a faculty member or other person qualified to attest to your academic achievements, the other from a professional who can speak to your character, goals and experience in public service.
+- two letters of recommendation from a faculty member or other person qualified to attest to your academic achievements and a professional who can speak to your character, goals and experience in public service;

-Only complete applications, including letters of recommendation, which are received by the due dates, will be considered.
+Only complete applications, including letters of recommendation and a copy of your official transcript, that are received by the due date will be considered.

 Q: I graduated or will graduate early.
 Am I eligible to apply?